 All business transactions and accounting shall be handled through the MSU Accounting Department;

-Individuals ordering bound volumes of The Silhouette shall pay for them in full upon ordering.
+Individuals ordering bound volumes of the Silhouette shall pay for them in full upon ordering.

-9. Publication Schedule
+Publication Schedule

-The annual publication schedule shall be approved by The Silhouette Board of Publication prior to the end of May, in consultation with the Editor-in-Chief and the Manager of the MSU Underground Media + Design.
+The annual publication schedule shall be approved by the Silhouette Board of Publication prior to the end of May, in consultation with the Editor-in-Chief and the Manager of the MSU Underground Media + Design.

-10. Amendments
+Amendments

-Editorial Board members of The Silhouette may propose amendments to this policy.
+Editorial Board members of the Silhouette may propose amendments to this policy.

-Proposed amendments shall be made by a two-thirds majority vote at a quorate Board of Publications meeting.
-Proposed amendments to this policy must be referred to the Executive Board for approval.
+Proposed amendments shall be made by a two-thirds (2/3) majority vote at a quorate Board of Publications meeting;

+Proposed amendments to this policy must be referred to the CFMU Board of Directors for approval.

-11. External Affiliations
+External Affiliations